ysimonson/node-bus/README.md

 Running the Test Server
 =======================

-Run the examples server:
+Run the server:

-    cd examples
+    cd apps
     sudo node server.js

-Then, navigate a browser to http://localhost:8080/examples/
+Then, navigate a browser to http://localhost:8080/

-* Be sure to include the trailing slash in the URL

 Versions (tags)
 ===============

 * v0.1a - Long-polling support for the client, and functioning server.
 Chat example and the maintest test app.

 * v0.2a - Adding support for WebSocket graceful degradation to longpolling.

+* v0.3a - Major changes:
-* v0.3a - Moved communication logic into a separate project.
+  * Moved communication logic into a separate project.
+  * Added smart publishing (server only publishes to clients that have callbacks attached to the event)
+  * Created a collaborative drawing example